jwilson529/SummarAIze/README.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the Settings->WP Top 5 Pro screen to configure the plugin.

+## Important Note

+The Assistant ID configures the behavior and responses of the WP Top 5 Pro assistant.
+Users must use their own OpenAI API key for authentication and billing.

 ## Frequently Asked Questions

 ### How does the plugin generate key points?